reactiverse/es4x/docs/WORKER.md

 So the code that would be not allowed to run on the event loop `Thread.sleep(5000)` is now running on a worker thread leaving the event loop thread free for all the other IO tasks.

+## Polyglot Workers

+It is still possible to write workers that are not JavaScript workers.
+Workers must follow a very small list of rules:

+* Workers must register the address: `{deploymentId}.out` to receive messages from the main script.
+* Workers should send messages to: `{deploymentId}.in` to send messages to the main script.
+* Message payloads are expected to be `JSON.stringify(message)` to avoid any issues between languages
+* Workers are expected to be local, if want to connect to a worker anywhere in the cluster, then you need to use the constructor with an extra argument `true`, e.g.: `new Worker('deploymentId', true)`.